 If the problem is that blood leaks back out of the penis, this can be corrected by tying off the major veins that drain the penis, a procedure known as venous ligation.

-Stress, anxiety, and low self-esteem, indeed almost all significant emotional problems, can have a major effect on sexuality.
+Stress, anxiety, depression and low self-esteem, in fact, almost all significant emotional problems, can have a major effect on sexuality.
 So do many chronic physical illnesses, even if they don't directly affect genital function.
 Counsellors and psychologists can assist with these and a wide range of other sexual and relationship problems and can also help female partners suffering from sexual problems.
-They are particularly adept in helping patients to overcome guilt or anxiety relating to sexual abuse, and in helping couples to sort out relationship difficulties.
+They are particularly skilled in helping patients to overcome guilt or anxiety relating to sexual abuse, and in helping couples to sort out relationship difficulties.
 Simple problems can be dealt with in a few visits, but more complex problems may require several months or even years of therapy.

 Your doctor may be able to recommend a psychologist or counsellor who specialises in sexual and relationship problems.